 I have memories that I’ll never forget from each year I attended.
 Ignoring the discomfort of my cramped balcony seat during a 70 mm screening of Lawrence of Arabia.
 Feeling sympathy for HAL, begging Dave to spare his life in 2001: A Space Odyssey.
 Being inspired by Mark Borchardt in American Movie to work harder and be more creative.
 Standing at a urinal next to Kris Kristofferson.

 One of my greatest memories is seeing Bill Paxton at the festival to discuss his performance in A Simple Plan.
 An audience member asked a question about his role in Aliens and Paxton’s eyes lit up.
 Without prompting, he stood up from his seat and shouted his iconic line, “Game over man.
 Game over.”
 The room erupted in applause.
 This audience of erudite film fans, at the festival to see heady art films like 3 Women, foreign films like King of Masks, and silent classics like Noseratu, loved mainstream, sci-fi action movies, too.
 Bill Paxton knew it, and took the opportunity to give everyone what they wanted.
 It was exciting, sweet and, somehow moving.
-Skip to the 46 minute point of the video below to see the moment captured for posterity.

 A Simple Plan

 In the snowy Minnesota woods three men come across a downed plane containing a dead body over $4 million stuffed inside a duffel bag.